knurling-rs/knurling-session-20q4/src/sessions/methods.md

 ✅ Go back to your code for the external RGB LED.

-Instead of setting the Level for each of the channels individually, we can definde a type that contains all three channels and methods that define the behavior of the RGB LED.
+Instead of setting the Level for each of the channels individually, we can define a type that contains all three channels and methods that define the behavior of the RGB LED.

 ✅ Bring the GPIOS as well as the pin configurations into scope.